Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 ### Setup the OpenTelemetry SDK to work with Azure Monitor exporter

-If you have set the Application Insights connection string with the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable, you configure OpenTelemetry SDK auto-configuration for Azure in the following way:
+If you have set the Application Insights connection string with the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable, you can configure OpenTelemetry SDK auto-configuration for Azure in the following way:

 ```java readme-sample-autoconfigure-env-variable
 AutoConfiguredOpenTelemetrySdkBuilder sdkBuilder = AutoConfiguredOpenTelemetrySdk.builder();